scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

    techniques for estimating such unknown functions and our uncertainty about them.
 The work provides ideas for quantifying uncertainty about functions given the constraints of both laws governing the function's behavior and experimental data.
-As an example, we investigate pressure as a function of volume for the gases produced by detonating an imaginary explosive.
-We estimate both a *best* pressure function and how well a collection of experiments constrains uncertainty about the function.
+We present an analysis of pressure as a function of volume for the gases produced by detonating an imaginary explosive, estimating a *best* pressure function and using estimates of *Fisher information* to quantify how well a collection of experiments constrains uncertainty about the function.
+A need to model particular physical processes has driven our work on the project, and we conclude with a plot from such a process.

 .. class:: keywords